retrozinndev/vibe/README.md

 # 🎵 Vibe
-GTK4 and Libadwaita Music Player.
+In development GTK4 and Libadwaita Music Player.

+> [!warning]
+> This is still in development and is not ready to use!

 ## Goals
 - Play music